vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGs/TKOonVsphereVDStkgs.md

 ## Sample Input File

 Following are the sample JSON files:

 - [Enable Workload Control Plane (WCP)](#enable-wcp)
 - [Namespace and Workload Creation](#namespace-worload-creation)

-**Note:** The sample files are also available in the Service Installer VM under `/opt/vmware/arcas/src/vsphere/vsphere-dvs-tkgs-wcp.json.sample` and `/opt/vmware/arcas/src/vsphere/vsphere-dvs-tkgs-namespace.json.sample`**
+**Note:** The sample files are also available in the Service Installer VM at the following locations: `/opt/vmware/arcas/src/vsphere/vsphere-dvs-tkgs-wcp.json.sample` and `/opt/vmware/arcas/src/vsphere/vsphere-dvs-tkgs-namespace.json.sample`.

 ### <a id="enable-wcp"> </a>Enable Workload Control Plane